ortemcheg/social-profile/README.md

 Tangential objectives: Practice `React` + `TypeScript`, `Emotion`, `ReactRouter`.

-Among other things this project serves as an illustration for my [Developer productivity LinkedIn article](https://www.linkedin.com/pulse/wip-how-retain-your-skills-knowledge-developer-tyoma-deev-k9bee), which is also WIP at the moment.
+Among other things, this project serves as an illustration for my [Developer productivity LinkedIn article](https://www.linkedin.com/pulse/wip-how-retain-your-skills-knowledge-developer-tyoma-deev-k9bee), which is also WIP at the moment.

 ## TODOs